ucan-wg/spec/README.md

 The following capabilities are REQUIRED to be implemented.

+## 4.1 Superuser

+The superuser action MUST be denoted `*`.
+This is the maximum ability, and may be applied to any resource (it is the "top" ability).

+This is useful in several cases, for example:

+1. When delegating all resources, like in a [`my` scheme](#4.2-all-owned-resources)
+2. To grant the maximum ability when the current ability semantics may be extended later

-## 4.1 All Owned Resources
+## 4.2 All Owned Resources

-### 4.1.1. `my` Scheme
+### 4.2.1. `my` and `as` Schemes

 The `my` URI scheme represents ownership over a resource — typically by parenthood — at decision-time (i.e. the validator's "now").
 Resources that are created after the UCAN was created MUST be included.
 This higher-order scheme describes delegating some or all ambient authority to another DID.

 The use case of "pairing" two DIDs by delegating all current and future resources is not uncommon when a user would like to use multiple devices as "root", but does not have access to all of them directly at all times.
+A common use case for this is a user signing in to multiple devices, using them both with full rights.

 The format for this scheme is as follows: